unjica/unjica/documentation/architecture.md

 2. Page components in the `src/app` directory define the routes using Next.js App Router conventions
 3. UI components in `src/components/ui` are imported and used by page components
 4. Utility functions in `src/lib` provide reusable functionality across the application
-5. The scheduler API handles periodic tasks like hourly digest generation
+5. The scheduler API handles periodic tasks like daily digest generation

 ## Component Architecture